 You should be aware that you and your former partner or spouse (and your lawyers) can keep trying to reach a settlement until the final hearing.
 If you still have not been able to resolve the issues by that time, the Court will evaluate all relevant material and testimony.
 After it does so, it will issue an immediate ruling or announcement that it will issue its decision later.

 If you and your partner and spouse are going through separation or divorce and cannot agree on property, financial or parenting matters, it is essential to get the proper legal advice.
-Contact us today.
+Contact our Gold Coast Family Lawyers today.